 back.
 I wriggle my little toe (which I cannot see because I am still

 floating down a dark river!) but the focus brings me back.
 After a few

 seconds, I can move and I open my eyes.

 Note how I calmed my fears, noticed my breath, and finally used the

 practice, these techniques become second nature.

-Two Techniques for Inducing OBEs from Sleep Paralysis
+2 Techniques for Inducing OBEs from Sleep Paralysis

 Focus on the Belly